-PaintCare has identified approximately 1,122 paint retailers in Illinois, including paint, hardware, and home improvement stores.
+PaintCare has identified approximately 440 paint retailers in Maryland including paint, hardware, and home improvement stores.
 These include large and small independent, co-op, chain, and corporate stores.
-Of these stores, approximately 745 were identified as potential drop-off sites based on PaintCare's experience in other PaintCare programs.
+Of these stores, approximately 252 were identified as potential drop-off sites based on PaintCare's experience in other PaintCare programs.

-In October 2023, PaintCare began its outreach efforts to paint retailers and material reuse stores by mailing a notification to them about the new law.
-A follow-up notification was sent to paint retailers in April 2024.
-An informational packet was sent to paint retailers in December 2024, which included program factsheets and a drop-off site interest form.
-Two additional mailings are planned for 2025.
+In December 2024, PaintCare began its outreach efforts to paint retailers and material reuse stores by mailing a notification to inform them about the new law.
+An informational packet was sent to paint retailers in June 2025.
+Two additional mailings are planned between the time of plan submission and the start of the program.

-In-person outreach to paint retailers began in early 2024 and will be ongoing.
-PaintCare met with corporate retail chains in the state to raise awareness about the program and to explain drop-off site operations.
-As with many aspects of retailer outreach, the main goals of in-person visits are explaining the program and recruiting potential drop-off sites.
-Point-of-sale (POS) outreach materials for consumers will be distributed as program details are finalized.
-These POS materials will be distributed during in-person meetings and by mail.
+In-person outreach to paint retailers began in early 2025 and is expected to be ongoing.
+As with many aspects of retailer outreach, the main goals of in-person visits are to explain the program and recruit potential drop-off sites.
+As program details are finalized, PaintCare plans to distribute point-of-sale (POS) outreach materials for consumers during in-person meetings and by mail.
 Additionally, PaintCare is planning webinars for paint retailers.
 A recorded presentation is currently available to any interested retailer on PaintCare's website.